These are the Secrets to a Subtle Style

 The key trait of the subtly stylish is self-awareness.
 They've put the effort into understanding what styles are best suited for their body type, lifestyle, and aesthetic preferences.
 Once they know what's best for them getting ready each day is a complete breeze.

 In my capsule wardrobe resources I stress the importance of taking the time to assess your personal taste and where you are in life.
 You want your closet to be a reflection of you and not someone else's concept of style.

 2. They keep a go-to set of brands

 They spend time identifying the brands that work best and are loyal to them.
 Although they are open-minded about exploring new designers they only make exceptions for the truly exceptional.

-I write profiles about some of the brands that I believe are well-suited for someone looking to adopt a minimalist style.
-Moreover, you can download my checklist of 30 minimalist brands after becoming a member and accessing my repository of free minimalist style and living resources.
+Certain brands that are better suited for someone looking to adopt a minimalist style.
+You can download my checklist of over 50 minimalist brands after becoming a member and accessing my repository of free minimalist style and capsule wardrobe resources.